Thinking about straightening your teeth? You’re not alone. A well-aligned smile can boost your confidence and support long-term oral health.

 Invisalign® is ideal for mild to moderate alignment concerns.
 More complex issues may require fixed braces or combination treatments.

-As a Platinum Invisalign® Provider, Burnaby Dentist & Orthodontist offers full digital scans, custom treatment plans, and expert support throughout your Invisalign® journey.
+As a Platinum Invisalign® Provider, Burnaby Dentist & Orthodontist offers full digital scans, custom treatment plans, and experienced dentist-led support throughout your Invisalign® journey.

 Best For